cytodata/cytodata.github.io/content/board/LassiPaavolainen.md

 My background is in computer science, bioimage informatics and software engineering.

 - **Responsibilities**
-  - Lead the committee, keeping the society’s vision and strategy in mind
-  - Automatically becomes Past president the following year
+  - Mentor current president, document responsibilities and pass along to current president